 6 Future Activities

-In addition to the Implementation Activities described above, the SRRTTF intends to conduct additional activities in the future to assess implementation effectiveness, and to consider additional Control Actions and studies to fill identified data gaps.
+In addition to the Implementation Activities described above, the Task Force intends to conduct additional activities in the future to assess implementation effectiveness, and to consider additional Control Actions and studies to fill identified data gaps.

 6.1 Implementation Effectiveness Assessment

 The Implementation Plan section above contains effectiveness metrics specific to each Control Action, designed to assess whether each action is being implemented and performing as planned.
+The effectiveness of the Task Force’s implementation of Control Actions will be assessed annually through the preparation of an Implementation Review report.
+The report will determine the extent to which each individual milestone listed in this section was attained, and will provide flexibility to adapt strategies, phase out actions that are not working, and phase in new Control Actions as appropriate.

-The Task Force will also conduct a broader implementation effectiveness assessment within five years, designed to review all available data to assess:
+In addition to the annual Implementation Review, the Task Force will also conduct a broader implementation effectiveness assessment within five years, designed to review all available data to assess:

 PCB loading to the Spokane River from the primary delivery mechanisms, and changes in loading over the evaluation period